fed/blog-11ty/content/blog/getting-clever-with-array-reduce/index.md

 ---
 title: Getting clever with Array#reduce
 date: 2017-09-06
-spoiler: A handful of rather unconventional yet interesting use cases for reducing arrays.
+description: A handful of rather unconventional yet interesting use cases for reducing arrays.
-category: javascript
+tags: javascript
 ---

 Just wanted to list a handful of rather unusual yet interesting use cases for `Array#reduce`, as most of the examples out there involve